-In compliance with the federal law stated above our BS program adopts a semester system and the MBA program adopts a trimester system of 16 weeks in length with 15 weeks as part of the required instructional hours and 1 week reserved for final exams.
-Each course offers 3 credit units and requires a total of 3 instructional hours per week for a total of 45 hours plus the final exam in a semester per class.
+Our BS and MBA programs adopt a semester system of 16 weeks in length with 15 weeks of instructional hours and 1 week reserved for final exams.
+A unit credit hour shall represent 50 minutes of lecture or recitation combined with two hours of independent preparation per week throughout one semester of 15 weeks.
+Each course offers 3 credit units and requires a total of 3 instructional hours and 6 independent preparation hours per week for a semester total of 135 hours (45 instructional hours and 90 independent work hours) per class.
+The total commitment required to complete the MBA program (10 courses) is 1350 hours and the total commitment required to complete the BS program (20 courses) is 2700 hours.
 As of now, both of our BS and MBA programs are delivered through direct faculty instruction.